Willful Disobedience: Automatically Detecting Failures in Agentic Traces: Evaluation

 \subsubsection{Evaluation Procedure}

 \toolname{} evaluates each trace in three stages.
 First, it imports the trace into a standardized artifact.
 Second, it performs LLM-based extraction of the predicted plan, output specification, and transition specification from the task and tools.
 Third, it runs a suite of \llmjudge{} evaluators that score compliance on a 0--100 scale.
-All specification extraction and \llmjudge{} evaluation was performed using \texttt{gpt-5-mini-2025-08-07}.
+All specification extraction and \llmjudge{} evaluation used GPT-5 mini (\texttt{gpt-5-mini-2025-08-07}) at temperature~1.0, with \texttt{top\_p} and default values for the maximum output token limit.
 Seven evaluators contribute to the aggregate score.
 The aggregate uses a gated-minimum formula, computed as a weighted average capped by the lowest critical-tier score.